-Return to all horse trail riding in NC
+Return to all horse trail riding in North Carolina

 ||Very scenic riding in a popular backcountry area for hiking, horseback riding, and mountain biking.
 Most trails follow historic logging roads and railroad grades alongside streams through hardwood forests.